What has STAR ever done for us?

 Stepped in to provide a coach service for unaccompanied minors when the club stopped running the Young Royals coach.

-Continued to run efficient and good value coach service to all away games – typically 3000 passengers per annum, up to 7000 at peak.
+Continued to run efficient and good value coach service to all first team away games.

 Introduced DBS accreditation for coach stewards.